 Brands seem to think that politics is just like business.
 It isn’t.
 Business is about planning for next year.
 Politics is about surviving until next week.
 The commentariat around it is also confusing, arbritrary, and utterly unpredictable.
 Eisenhower once warned America about the unwarranted influence of the military-industrial complex.
 Well, we now have a media-industrial complex, and it comes with its own vested interest in creating counterfactual conflict.
 It sells popcorn.

 You see, just when you think you’ve got politics, you haven’t.
 In politics, there are no right answers.
 There are only things that are possible and things that aren’t (at certain times).
 Divisive politics holds dangers for consumer brands.
 Especially for ones we put in our bodies.
 The hallmark of an ingested brand is trust.
 That’s why they tend to be the most conservative with their marketing.

 I’m not saying that organizations shouldn’t have a political point of view.
 But maybe they shouldn’t put it front and center of their marketing.
 They should have values.
 Of course they should.
 But done right, the values should parenthesize, not politicize.
 Diversity will always beat divisiveness in the long term.
 Or put another way, you achieve nothing with hate.

 Content by The Drum Network member:

-TEAM LEWIS is a global marketing agency, building creative campaigns for commercial and community causes.
-24 offices throughout Asia, Europe and North America.
-TEAM LEWIS has 650 staff across 24 offices throughout Asia, Europe and North America.Find out more
+TEAM LEWIS is a global marketing agency, delivering Creative Campaigns for Commercial and Community Causes.
+The company has 25 offices throughout Asia, EMEA and North America.Find out more